JuanPaladea/JuanPaladea/README.md

 # Hi there! 👋

-I'm Juan Paladea, a passionate developer interested in building amazing things with code.
+I'm Juan Paladea, a developer interested in building and learning with code.

 ## About Me

-- 🌐 Portfolio: [En proceso]
+- 🌐 Portfolio: [In process]
 - 📧 Email: juanpaladea5@gmail.com
-- 📚 Currently learning: NextJS

 ## Projects